mouheb1/aws-developer-associat-exam/README.md

 ## Step Functions

+#### State Definition

+- **Task**: Represents a single unit of work, such as invoking an AWS Lambda function or calling another AWS service.

+- **Pass**: Passes its input to its output or injects some fixed data without performing any work.
+Useful for testing and debugging.

+- **Choice**: Adds conditional branching to your workflow.
+Based on the input, the workflow can proceed down different paths.

+- **Wait**: Delays execution for a specific time or until a certain time is reached.

+- **Parallel**: Enables the execution of multiple branches of a workflow simultaneously.

+- **Map**: Iterates over a collection of items and applies the same processing steps to each item.

+- **Succeed**: Terminates the state machine execution successfully.

+- **Fail**: Terminates the state machine execution and marks it as a failure.

+- **Retry and Catch**: Handle error conditions by retrying failed operations or transitioning to a fallback state.

 ### Task States
 - **waitForTaskToken**: Pause a task until an external system signals completion.
 - **SendTaskSuccess**: Mark a task as successfully completed.